GWC-DCMB/FEMMES/README.md

 Import the .sb2 file in this repository to Scratch website following these instructions: https://wiki.scratch.mit.edu/wiki/Exporting_and_Importing#Importing.
 You can also [access the code directly](https://scratch.mit.edu/projects/184623153/).

 ## Handout with definitions and instructions
 The [handout](FEMMES_Nov11_handout.pdf) defines the components of scratch and provides instructions to create a new if/else code block to change the ballerina's costume color.
+A .docx file is provided as well.
 The answer is in the final slide of the instructional slides.